Domaine Ferret - Pouilly-Fuissé 2023

 About the wine:

-The 2023 Pouilly-Fuissé, a blend from 50 plots around Fuissé—about half of which are on limestone soils—aged in barrels for 18 months (ten months in barrels and eight in stainless steel tanks), offers a clean and precise bouquet.
+The 2023 Pouilly-Fuissé, a blend from 50 plots around Fuissé—about half of which are on limestone soils—aged in barrels for 18 months (ten months in barrels and eight in stainless steel tanks), has a clean and precise bouquet.
 While not exceptionally complex, it exhibits a certain tension.
-The palate is well-balanced, with a slightly tart attack, good body, notes of orange peel and subtle spicy notes, as well as a lovely savory finish.
+The palate is well-balanced, with a slightly tart attack, good body, notes of orange peel and subtle spicy hints, as well as a lovely savory finish.
 A simply delicious Pouilly-Fuissé.
 2025–2031

 Tim Atkin